jameslafferty/Contact-Dialog/readme.txt

 * First release.

 == Upgrade Notice ==
+= 0.3 =
+* Removes some notices that were appearing in WP_DEBUG mode (minor).

 = 0.2.1 =
-*Adds some class files that were missing from the previous commit.
+* Adds some class files that were missing from the previous commit.

 = 0.2 =
 * Added i18n support for localization of the plugin.